joshgerdes/jekyll-uno/_drafts/azure-vm-application-deployment.md

   teaser: ''

 ---
-The Azure Compute Gallery _(superseded the Shared Image Gallery)_ offers more than just Azure Image management and replication, you can deploy Applications to your Virtual Machines.
+The Azure Compute Gallery _(superseded the Shared Image Gallery)_ offers more than just Azure Image management and replication, and you can deploy Applications to your Virtual Machines.

 ### Overview